 Looking at year-on-year house price change over the longer term can be a useful way of understanding what the market’s doing.

-The chart below shows the annual rate of change each year since 2014.
+The chart below shows the annual rate of change in house prices each year since 2014.

 Two years on, in June 2018, year-on-year price growth had improved in every UK nation except England.

-By June 2019, with Brexit fast approaching, the rate of growth had slowed across the board to a UK average of 1.01%.
+By June 2019, the rate of growth had slowed across the board to a UK average of 1.01%.

-The most recent data (for June 2020) shows annual house price changes have now settled at around 3% across the UK.
+The most recent data (for June 2020) shows annual house price growth had settled at around 3% across the UK.

-This complex picture shows how difficult it is to draw a direct link between Brexit and house price activity.
+This complex picture shows how difficult it is to draw a direct link between Brexit and changes to house prices.

 - Find out more: how much is your house worth?